-- PDF and VDP jobs are not supported with RIP While Receive because these jobs must spool completely before they are processed. - Enabling RIP While Receive may cause some jobs to print out of the order in which they were received over the network. - Depending on the network environment and the speed of the client computer submitting the job to the Fiery server, enabling RIP While Receive can monopolize Fiery server resources for a long time, preventing smaller and/or faster jobs from "skipping ahead" and processing while the RIP While Receive job is still spooling. - 4 Save your changes.
+- PDF and VDP jobs are not supported with RIP While Receive because these jobs must spool completely before they are processed. - Enabling RIP While Receive may cause some jobs to print out of the order in which they were received over the network. - Depending on the network environment and the speed of the client computer submitting the job to the Fiery server, enabling RIP While Receive can monopolize Fiery server resources for a long time, preventing smaller and/or faster jobs from "skipping ahead" and processing while the RIP While Receive job is still spooling. - 5 To control PS to PDF conversion with a job options file, select Job Management > PS to PDF conversion. - 6 Save your changes.